CatalystCode/project-fortis/README.md

 docker-compose up --build -d
 ```

+If any of the services die with exit code 137, please give more memory to Docker
+via the "Advanced" tab in the [Docker settings](https://docs.docker.com/docker-for-windows/#docker-settings).

 #### Accessing Cassandra

 If you need more low-level access to the Cassandra database, you can do the